idanto/express-node-metrics/README.md

     * <namespace&gt;.<category&gt;.<name&gt;
     * <namespace&gt;.<category&gt;.<sub category&gt;.<name&gt;

+### express_node_metrics.metrics.customMeterMetric(metricName)

+This API allows to add a custom Meter metric - things that are measured as events / interval.

+The structure is:
+* mean: The average rate since the meter was started/ last reset.
+* count: Count of values added to the meter since was started/ last reset.
+* currentRate: The rate of the meter since the last reset.
+* 1MinuteRate: The rate of the meter biased towards the last 1 minute.
+* 5MinuteRate: The rate of the meter biased towards the last 5 minutes.
+* 15MinuteRate: The rate of the meter biased towards the last 15 minutes.

+#### Arguments

+* `metricName` (**required**) &ndash; The metric name should be constructed with one of the following structures:
+    * <namespace&gt;.<category&gt;.<name&gt;
+    * <namespace&gt;.<category&gt;.<sub category&gt;.<name&gt;

 ## How to Use With Docker
 In order to use the package inside docker you should add node-gyp installation before 'npm insall' command: